2sic/cre8magic/docs/index.md

         1. `MagicMenuDebug` a debug helper to see what configuration a menu has and why
         1. `MagicLanguagesDebug` a debug helper to see what configuration the laguages have
         1. `MagicThemeDebug` debug helper to see all the current settings on this theme

-1. Magic Languages WIP/TODO:

-TODO:

-Most layouts have very similar HTML, but do vary a bit.
-For example, it could have different CSS classes to give it the look you need or a different logo file.

-> imagine tweaking this at runtime (without compiling) 😏

-TODO: DOCS

 ---